RileyXX/PlexPreferNonForcedSubs/README.md

 ## Known issues/future outlook:
 * [Python-PlexAPI](https://python-plexapi.readthedocs.io/en/latest/modules/media.html#plexapi.media.MediaPart.setDefaultSubtitleStream) has a method to set the default subtitle stream.
 No need to manually call the API using requests.
 * Several lines of redundant code can be shortened and/or removed
-* Plans to print out neat colored data tables when the script runs

 ## Also posted on:
 * [Stackoverflow](https://stackoverflow.com/q/75027919/9196825)